lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

         <b>value = </b><code>0x0000000000000000000000000000000000000000000000000000000000000002</code>
     </p>

 This permission allows giving permissions to new addresses.
 This role-management enables the **authorization of new addresses** to interact with the ERC725Account.
+One would also need this permission to **add** a new _controller address_ to `AddressPermission[index]`.

 ![ADD Permissions](/img/standards/lsp6/lsp6-add-permissions.jpeg)